How do I find a Therapist Near me?

 Consider the severity of symptoms in order to determine appropriate level of care that may be needed.
 The highest amount of supervision and support is found within a residential facility or inpatient.
-This is a “live in” facility that supports those with substance abuse, behavioral problems, and mental illness.
+This is a “live in” facility that supports those with acute diagnoses and behavioral problems.
 The step down from that is called intensive outpatient programs or IOP.
-These offer a high level of support for those who are in need of groups and individual therapy multiple times a week for help with substance abuse, mental illness, and behavioral problems.
+These offer a high level of support for those who are in need of groups and individual therapy multiple times a week for help with acute diagnoses and behavioral problems.
 Lastly, we have outpatient which can be used in conjunction with the previously mentioned higher levels of care or by itself for those that are appropriate.
 When you are unsure this can be a good place to start.
 Therapists are specially trained to assess for appropriate level of care, so if for any reason you are need of more support, they can help to connect you to the right resources.
 If you believe that you would like to explore the possibility of seeing a psychiatrist but are unsure about what the difference between a psychiatrist and a psychotherapist (therapist) is then please check this article out Psychiatrist or Psychotherapist: What’s the Difference?.

 Different types of therapy

 There are different treatment methods that are used in psychotherapy that include cognitive behavioral therapy, dialectical behavioral therapy, couples therapy, and EMDR just to name a few.
 Different treatment modalities offer symptom relief and treatment in different ways.
 Many therapists keep multiple “tools” in the toolbox so that they can adjust treatment accordingly.
 Having an idea of what you are experiencing can help you to find someone who is specialized in that particular area.
-You may be experiencing some symptoms of depression, anxiety, eating disorders, trauma, or substance abuse just to name a few.
-Cognitive behavioral therapy can be very effective in treating depression and anxiety, while eating disorders and substance abuse might best benefit from a combination of cognitive behavioral therapy and dialectical behavioral therapy.
+You may be experiencing some symptoms of depression, anxiety, eating disorders, and traumas,just to name a few.
+Cognitive behavioral therapy can be very effective in treating depression and anxiety, while eating disorders might best benefit from a combination of cognitive behavioral therapy and dialectical behavioral therapy.
 EMDR is effective in treating trauma.